HowDoIGitHelp/CMSC57CoursePack/Exercises/CMSC 57 Mock Exam.md

    - **Choice c:** The conditional probability $p(Q|R) = \frac{p(Q \cap R)}{R} = \frac{0.05}{0.35} = \approx 0.14$
    - Choice d: $b(4;8,0.3)={8 \choose 4}0.3^4 0.7^4 \approx 0.13614$

+   > What to study if you cant answer this:
+   >
+   > - Conditional probabilities
+   > - Bernoulli trials
+   > - Product rule (Counting Principles)

 3. When drawing the graph you will notice that the graph consists of $n$ vertices and$\frac{n}{2}$ edges.

    ![graph](https://raw.githubusercontent.com/HowDoIGitHelp/CMSC57CoursePack/refs/heads/master/Exercises/graph.png)

    The formula of degree weight is $2|E|$.
 Since $|E| = \frac{n}{2}$, the degree weight is $n$, which is the number of vertices.
 Therefore **the correct answer is a**.

+   > What to study if you cant answer this:
+   >
+   > - Formal definition of graphs
+   > - degrees, degree weights

 4. Construct the tree using the specifications provided: